Appendix D: Session Handout Packet

 Two-Minute Moves for Pain Relief

-A recent study shows just two minutes of exercise a day can help relieve pain.
+A recent study shows just two minutes of exercise a day can

-Think you can’t fit exercise into your busy day?
+By Mary Anne Dunkin Think you can’t fit exercise into your busy day?
 Think again.
 A new study shows that just two minutes of exercise daily is enough to ease pain.
 In the study of 198 office workers with frequent neck and shoulder pain, those who completed two minutes a day of resistance exercise with elastic tubing experienced relief similar to those who completed 12 minutes of daily exercise.

 Although the study did not focus on people with arthritis, Duke University physical therapist, Cynthia Harrell, who specializes in arthritis, says short bouts of exercise can strengthen muscles and relieve pain and stiffness due to arthritis.
 And even two minutes can be broken up into smaller chunks of different types of exercise that can give your whole body a boost.